 Use form AA1A to apply for Attendance Allowance by post.

-The form comes with notes to fill it in - it will tell you where to send it.
-The interactive version can be filled out on a computer.
+The form comes with notes telling you how to fill it in and where to send it.

 You can also get claim packs from the Attendance Allowance helpline.